 These exhibits consist of photos taken by the individual exhibitors.
 A photo can be entered only one year.
-Individuals can exhibit in only one Level, and may enter only one exhibit per class in that level.
-All exhibitors must be at least 8 years old AND in 3rd grade by September 1 to exhibit
+Individuals can exhibit in only one Level, and may enter only

 - Level 1 is for members who have beginning skill level. - Level 2 is for those who have intermediate skill level. - Level 3 is for those who have advanced skill level. - All grades within each unit are before September 1 of the current calendar year.